BiomedSciAI/fuse-med-ml/CONTRIBUTING.md

 We welcome contributions via pull requests:

 - Fork (or clone) the repo and create your branch from the default branch
-- If you have added code that should be tested, add tests
+- If you have added code that should be tested - add tests
-- If any documentation updates are needed, make them
+- If any documentation updates are needed - make them
 - Ensure the test suite passes and the code lints
 - Submit the pull request

 Once you have submitted your PR:

-- Note that a PR is considered for review only if Jenkins' builds successfully
+- Note that a PR is considered for review only if Jenkins builds successfully
 - Upon approval, PR is to be merged using the "squash and merge" option, so that the commit history remains linear and readable

 ## Styleguides

-### Python Styleguide

-We use **black**, **flake8** and **mypy** external tools to analyse and enforce uniform code style.
+We use **black**, **flake8** and **mypy** external tools to analyse and enforce uniform python code style.

-Formatter `black`
+### Formatter `black`

 When writing code, you should not have to worry about how to format it best.
 When committing code to a pull request, it should be formatted in one specific way that reduces meaningless diff changes.
+Here we use `black`.
 You can [set up your IDE](https://black.readthedocs.io/en/stable/integrations/editors.html) to format your code on save.

 to check for changes: